 Image Source Forbes.com

-The Purple Orchid is a fancy intense pinkish purple diamond that quickly grabbed the attention of many investors for its size and the rarity of its color.
-The cushion cut diamond was discovered at an unnamed mine in South Africa, one of the very few places around the world where purple diamonds can be found.
-The diamond was purchased in its rough and natural state, weighing 4 carats.
+The Purple Orchid is a fancy intense pink purple diamond that quickly grabbed the attention of many investors for its size and the rarity of its color.
+The cushion cut diamond was discovered at an unnamed mine in South Africa, one of the very few places around the world where pure purple diamonds can be found.
+The stone was purchased in its rough and natural state, weighing 4 carats.
 After several months of intensive polishing and cutting to reveal the diamonds true orchid color, it was unveiled in its final form, weighing 3.37 carats with VS2 clarity.
 The VS2 clarity is a rating that denotes the stone as nearly flawless.
 Purple diamonds of this color, intensity, and weight are considered a true rarity of nature.

 The Purple Orchid was scheduled to be auctioned off at Hong Kong’s Jewelry and Gem Affair on September 2014.
 The asking price for the diamond was set at $4 million, approximately $1.2 million per carat.
 As is common in high valued auction, both the final selling price and winning bidder were never disclosed.

 Naturally colored diamonds are in demand now more than ever before, and the exquisite Purple Orchid ranks above all of its kind due to its rare purple color, intensity, and larger than usual size.

 Throughout the years, colored diamonds have made a few rare, yet impressive appearance at diamond auctions, bringing in millions of dollars.
 These gems are among the most sought after by investors who are seeking to expand their portfolios with a high return on investment.